dom-the-dev/react-simple-countdown/README.md

-## React Simple Countdown
+## React Countdown by Dom

-Simple countdown component for React.
+A Simple countdown component for React.

 // TODO